 Including a map in your creative presentations is a fantastic idea!
 Not only do they make an interesting focal point for your slide layout, they also make location-based information easier to understand.

 This cool presentation example by our pro designers at Venngage uses maps to visualize information.
-With each slide, the map both dominates the screen, and also adds a bit of information about each location.
+This map both dominates the screen, and also displays all the locations being covered.

 15. Use a Font That Is Large and In Charge